forem/forem/docs/backend/algolia.md

 # Algolia for Search

 Algolia is a third party service which powers the search.
-When working with the API is very likely would need to utilize Algolia.
+When working with the API it is very likely that you will need to utilize Algolia.
 You will need to sign up for a free-tier account, retrieve the keys and provide those keys to the Rails application.

 ## Sign up